Written on February 4, 2013 at 3:46 pm, by Belinda Zinicola

 5. Train your employees

 Staff will only take the time to do this correctly if they understand the critical importance of the data to your company’s bottom line.
 And even more, your sales reps may be the first line of information to your client physicians.
-To help your company navigate through the Sunshine Act, you should plan to offer several briefing sessions to help them understand their role and the impact of transparency laws on the physicians they work with.
+To help your company navigate through the Sunshine Act, now called Open Payments, you should plan to offer several briefing sessions to help them understand their role and the impact of transparency laws on the physicians they work with.

 6. Stay ahead of the game